Coach Doc Rivers Talks About Ray Allen And The 2008 Boston Celtics

 In the 2007 NBA offseason, Boston Celtics General Manager Danny Ainge succeeded to form their own “Big Three.”
 After two years of missing the Eastern Conference Playoffs, the Celtics traded several players and multiple draft picks to acquire Ray Allen and Kevin Garnett.
 The 2007 blockbuster trades were one of the best decisions the Celtics ever made as the “Big Three” of Allen, Garnett, and Paul Pierce helped them make two NBA Finals appearances and win an NBA championship title.

-However, everything started to fall apart when the Celtics lost to the LeBron James-led Miami Heat in the Eastern Conference finals 2012.
+However, everything started to fall apart when the Celtics lost to the LeBron-James-led Miami Heat in the Eastern Conference finals 2012.
 Ray Allen earned plenty of criticisms when he left the Celtics for the Heat in 2012 NBA free agency.
 The decision helped Allen win another NBA championship title, but six years after his controversial move, he’s yet to fix his relationship with his former Celtics teammates, specifically Rajon Rondo and Kevin Garnett.

 Ray Allen is set to be inducted in the NBA Hall of Fame, but he said that he is not expecting to get congratulatory messages from his former Celtics teammates.
 Doc Rivers, who served as the Celtics head coach from 2004-2013, revealed that he tried to mend the fences between Allen and Rondo, but he failed.